A Financial Education for Kids… Asset or Liability?

 The original version of this post included a discussion about silver prices at the time.
 That was part of the real conversation Flynn and I were having back then.

-However, prices change, markets change, and every family’s financial situation is different.
-Any conversation about gold, silver, shares or other investments should be treated as a learning opportunity, not as financial advice.
+Precious metals such as gold and silver can be useful examples when teaching children about storing value, but prices change, markets change, and every family’s financial situation is different.
+The Perth Mint is one place families may come across information about gold and silver, but any conversation about precious metals, shares or other investments should be treated as a learning opportunity, not as financial advice.

 For children, the deeper lesson is this: